pletfix/docs/en/plugins.md

 4. **Publish commands**

-   If available, the commands embedded in the plugin will be add to the `.manifest/plugins/commands.php` manifest.
+   If available, the commands embedded in the plugin will be added to the `.manifest/plugins/commands.php` manifest.
    The command factory reads this manifest if you enter `php console` to list all files.

 5. **Publish migration files**

-   If available, the migration files embedded in the plugin will be add to the `.manifest/plugins/migrations.php` manifest.
+   If available, the migration files embedded in the plugin will be added to the `.manifest/plugins/migrations.php` manifest.
    This manifest will be read if you [run the migration](migrations#running).

 6. **Publish language files**

-    If available, the language files of the plugin will be add to the `.manifest/plugins/lang` manifest.
+    If available, the language files of the plugin will be added to the `.manifest/plugins/lang` manifest.
-    Pletfix load this manifest for translating.
+    Pletfix loads this manifest for translating.

 7. **Publish views**

-    If available, the path of the plugin's views will be add to the `.manifest/plugins/views.php` manifest.
+    If available, the path of the plugin's views will be added to the `.manifest/plugins/views.php` manifest.
-    Pletfix need this manifest to find the template for rendering.
+    Pletfix needs this manifest to find the template for rendering.

 8. **Publish routes**

-   If available, the embedded route entries will be add to the `.manifest/plugins/routes.php` manifest.
+   If available, the embedded route entries will be added to the `.manifest/plugins/routes.php` manifest.
    When the application is started, the [HTTP router](routing) loads this manifest.

 9. **Publish services**

-   If available, the services, which provided by the plugin, will be add to the `.manifest/plugins/services.php` manifest.
+   If available, the services, provided by the plugin, will be added to the `.manifest/plugins/services.php` manifest.
    The [Dependency Injector](di) loads this manifest when the application is started.

 10. **Publish bootstraps**

-   If available, the bootstraps, which the plugin includes, will be add to the `.manifest/plugins/bootstrap.php` manifest.
+   If available, the bootstraps, which the plugin includes, will be added to the `.manifest/plugins/bootstrap.php` manifest.
    The application loads this manifest when booting, see also [Lifecycle Web Request](lifecycle#web)

 11. **Enable Package**

-   Finally, the plugin will be added to the `.manifest/plugins/packages.php` manifest to mark that the plugin has been successfully registered.
+   Finally, the plugin will be added to the `.manifest/plugins/packages.php` manifest to mark that the plugin has been registered successfully.

 <a name="updating"></a>
 ### Updating